haxtonsale/LoadSoundScript/README.md

 public Action Cmd_SoundScriptTest(int iClient, int iArgs) {
-	// Whichever sounds were in the file can now be emitted via EmiteGameSound EmitGameSoundToClient(iClient, "LoadSoundScript.NewSound");
+	// Whichever sounds were in the file can now be emitted via EmitGameSound EmitGameSoundToClient(iClient, "LoadSoundScript.NewSound");
 }
 ```